 41. ADVANCED ROTC.
 Fall term.
 Credit three hours.
-Prerequisite, MS 32.
-Hours: classroom or laboratories M W F 8, 9, 12; or T Th S 10; and school of the soldier and exercise of command M T W or Th 2 and 3.
-Examinations W 5 p.m. when appropriate.
+Hours: classroom M W F 8, 9, 12; or T Th S 10; and school of the soldier and exercise of command M T W or Th 2 and 3.
+Examinations Th 5 p.m. when appropriate.

-Four hours a week of classroom and practical application in operations and logistics.
+Four hours a week of classroom discussion and practical exercises in operations and logistics.

 42. ADVANCED ROTC.
 Spring term.
 Credit three hours.
-Prerequisite, MS 41.
-Hours: classroom or laboratories M W F 8, 9, 12; or T Th S 10; and school of the soldier and exercise of command M T W or Th 2 and 3.
-Examinations W 5 p.m. when appropriate.
+Hours: classroom M W F 8, 9, 12; or T Th S 10; and school of the soldier and exercise of command M T W or Th 2 and 3.
+Examinations Th 5 p.m. when appropriate.

-Four hours a week of classroom and practical application in military administration and personnel management and service orientation.
+Four hours a week of classroom discussion and practical exercises in military administration and personnel management, and service orientation.